ojalaw/INTOL-MP1/README.md

 jQuery came with Bootstrap to make the navbar responsive.

 [CDN jsdelivr](https://www.jsdelivr.com/)
-CDN jsdeliver was used to serve static assets bootstrap and jquery to improve peformance and reliability.
+CDN jsdeliver was used to serve static assets bootstrap and jquery to improve performance and reliability.

 [Google Fonts](https://fonts.google.com/)
 Google fonts were used to import Lato and Roboto fonts which is used on all pages throughout the project.